br3ndonland/vue-mastery-notes/vue-mastery-next-level.md

 ## 12. Mixins

-- I already learned how to make mixins for the iPACS.
+- See [Vue Mastery Vue 3 Essentials lesson 1](https://www.vuemastery.com/courses/vue-3-essentials/why-the-composition-api/) for the drawbacks of mixins.
+- Mixins are typically .js files, so curly braces are needed for imports.
 - Mixin data is secondary to component data.
 If both have the same object or methods, the component takes precedence.
 - For global mixins (mixed in to every component), add `Vue.mixin()` to the _main.js_ file.
 Be careful with this, because every component in your application will contain this mixin.
 - Code: [tag mixins_finish](https://github.com/Code-Pop/real-world-vue/releases/tag/mixins_finish)
+- I had already learned how to make mixins for the iPACS.

 ## 13. Filters